 I find there are a lot of misconceptions about what it means to hire a lawyer for a disability claim.
-At one end, there are people who believe that having a lawyer to write a threatening letter to the insurance company will result in the approval of a denied claim.
+On one end, there are people who believe that having a lawyer write a threatening letter to the insurance company will result in the approval of a denied claim.
 On the other end, there are people who fear that hiring a lawyer means the case will take years to reach a decision.

 After having helped thousands of people with disability claims, I strongly believe that hiring the “right” lawyer can result in faster approval of your disability claim or appeal.
 I say the “right” lawyer because not all lawyers are the same — some will be faster than others simply because they have more experience and/or better office systems and operations management.

 Experienced disability lawyers in London get faster results because they are better at understanding the full context of the disability claim denial.
-When they understand the context, it becomes easy to identify what needs to be done to get approval of benefits or a financial settlement.
+When they understand the context, it becomes easy to identify what needs to be done to get approval for benefits or a financial settlement.
 When they don’t understand or appreciate the context, they are more likely to take actions that are less effective at securing approval of benefits.

 I can only speak to my own experience, but we regularly help people get approved in a matter of weeks or months — not years.
-Again, the speed at which a lawyer can help you win approval of benefits will depend on the context of your situation.
+Again, the speed at which a lawyer can help you win approval for benefits will depend on the context of your situation.

 What are the problems with hiring a London disability lawyer?

-In our experience, the biggest problems with hiring a disability lawyer are: 1) Hiring a lawyer when it isn’t necessary; 2) Realizing the lawyer is a bad fit after you hire them; or 3) Getting overcharged by the lawyer.
+In our experience, the biggest problems with hiring a disability lawyer are: 1) Hiring a lawyer when it isn’t necessary, 2) Realizing the lawyer is a bad fit after you hire them, or 3) Getting overcharged by the lawyer.
 We help you avoid these problems by educating you about the disability claim process.
 During your free case evaluation, we give you our honest opinion on whether it makes sense for you to get a lawyer.
 We help you avoid buyer’s remorse with our 100% Satisfaction Guarantee.
 We take away your fears of being overcharged with our Fair Fee Guarantee.

 Who is the best disability lawyer in London?